 This meme really sums it up for me: we need to learn to love ourselves and take care of our needs rather hoping that someone else can do it for us in order to fill the void that results from self-neglect…

-My current understanding of the issue is that it is a particular form of dependency which results from an anxiously attached response to not having a secure parental attachment during childhood (I am not a qualified therapist and this article is merely an opinion based on experience and my reading of around 75 psychology books).
+Please note that I am not a qualified therapist and this article is merely an opinion based on experience and my reading of around 75 psychology books.

 Recognising the roots of the problem